zhangli-abcd/TVR-Applicability/draft-zdm-tvr-applicability.md

 of some or all components of network nodes.
 These activities have the potential to alter network topology and impact data routing/forwarding in a variety of ways.
 Interfaces on network nodes can be selectively disabled or enabled based on traffic patterns, thereby reducing the energy consumption of nodes during periods of low network traffic.
-The following clauses will describe how to use TVR YANG model{{?I-D.ietf-tvr- schedule-yang}} in Tidal Network.
+The following clauses will describe how to use TVR YANG model{{?I-D.ietf-tvr-schedule-yang}} in Tidal Network.

 # Applicability of TVR Yang Model in Tidal Network

 ## Network Model

-According to the description of {{Section3.1 of ?I-D.ietf-tvr-requirements}}, the scheduling generation locality and execution locality may be centralized or distributed.
+According to the description of {{Section 3.1 of ?I-D.ietf-tvr-requirements}}, the scheduling generation locality and execution locality may be centralized or distributed.

 When the schedule is generated and executed in a centralized manner, the changes are sent to routing applications